ejparnell/intro-to-mongodb/README.md

 db.tng.find()
 ```

-We can see that there is nothing returned.
+We can see that nothing has been returned.

 ### You Do: Delete